mhjarvis/battleship_game/instructionsTEMP.md

     REMEMBER you only have to test your object’s public interface.
 Only methods or properties that are used outside of your ‘ship’ object need unit tests.

-    Ships should have a hit() function that increases the number of ‘hits’ in your ship.

     isSunk() should be a function that calculates it based on their length and the number of ‘hits’.